grzfrmbl/oc2_tsp/README.md

 ## Test instances

-Test data is taken from [here](https://people.sc.fsu.edu/~jburkardt/datasets/tsp/tsp.html) and can be found in the data/ folder.
+Test data is taken from [here](https://people.sc.fsu.edu/~jburkardt/datasets/tsp/tsp.html) and [here](https://stackoverflow.com/questions/11007355/data-for-simple-tsp) and can be found in the data/ folder.
 If you want to include data yourself simply convert it to a JSON array of integers.